aws-samples/devsecops-quickstart/README.md

 For Snyk integration, you need to provide authentication token with a Snyk profile account.
 You can sign up for a free Snyk account [here](https://app.snyk.io/login?cta=sign-up&loc=body&page=try-snyk).
 After sign up, you can get your Auth Token from the Account Settings section in your profile.

+> **_NOTE:_** When signing up for a new account on Snyk, the whizzard routes you to a final step to select a Git repository and provide integration for Snyk to monitor that repository.
+This step is not mandatory for creating Snyk accounts and is not required for our setup, either.
+Simply skip that by choosing `Select from other repositories` which will bring you directly to your profile.

 With the Snyk authentication token retrieved, use `create_secret_helper` utility to securely store the token in AWS Secret Manager in toolchain account.